Lightprotocol/light-protocol/README.md

   `light-protocol-onchain` directory, launch a validator with the following
   command:

-1. cargo build in light-verifier-sdk
+1. cargo build in light-verifier-sdk (optional)
-2. anchor build in light-system-programs (or rather cargo build)
+2. anchor build in light-system-programs
+3. anchor build in mock-app-verifier

 ```
 ../solana/validator/solana-test-validator \